 - Working with one portion of dough at a time, roll a dough disk between two pieces of parchment paper into a round that is about 10-inches in diameter.
 Peel off the top layer of parchment.
 If you like, brush lightly with olive oil (I often forget this step, so I'll go ahead and say it's optional), then spread with sauce and your choice of topping.
 (Here's one we're liking lately!)

 - Using the parchment paper, transfer the pizza to the pizza stone in the oven.
+(I place the parchment directly on the stone--no need to slide the crust off the parchment paper.)
 Bake until browned on top and slightly charred on the edges, about 10 minutes.
 Enjoy!